Secondarily aquatic tetrapods: Crocodilomorphs

 Crocodilomorphs are a group of reptiles that include crocodilians and their extinct relatives.
 Many, though not all, crocodilomorphs had an aquatic or semiaquatic lifestyle.
 One group, the Metriorhynchidae, displayed extreme adaptions for life in the open ocean, including the transformation of limbs into flippers, the development of a tail fluke, smooth, scaleless skin, and probably even live birth.

-Life reconstruction of Aristonectes quiriquinensis, a pleisiosaur.

 Sauropterygians

 Sauropterygians developed from terrestrial ancestors soon after the end-Permian extinction and flourished during the Triassic before all except the Plesiosauria became extinct at the end of the period.
 The plesiosaurs went extinct at the Cretaceous–Paleogene extinction event, the same event which killed the non-avian dinosaurs.
 Sauropterygians include placodonts, nothosaurs, plesiosaurs, and pliosaurs.

+Life reconstruction of Aristonectes quiriquinensis, a plesiosaur.

 Marine mammals

 Cetacea

 During the Paleocene Epoch (about 66 - 55 million years ago), the ancient whale Pakicetus began pursuing an amphibious lifestyle in rivers or shallow seas.
 It was the ancestor of modern whales, dolphins, and porpoises.
-The cetacea are extensively adapted to marine life and cannot survive on land at all.
+Cetaceans are extensively adapted to marine life and cannot survive on land at all.
 Their adaptation can be seen in many unique physiognomic characteristics such as the dorsal blowhole, baleen teeth, and the cranial 'melon' organ used for aquatic echolocation.
 The closest extant terrestrial relative to the whale is the hippopotamus, which spends much of its time in the water and whose name literally means "horse of the river".